-Delta Disaster Services in Grand Bay
+Delta Restoration Services in Grand Bay

-For water damage, Grand Bay turns to Delta Disaster Services® Eastern Gulf States.
+For water damage, Grand Bay turns to Delta Restoration Services® Eastern Gulf States.
 We are a full-service property restoration firm.
 Our staff and rapid response crews are on-call 24 hours per day, 7 days per week, ready to be dispatched at a moments notice to Grand Bay and anywhere within our two-hour guaranteed response service area.

 We are highly trained and certified in mitigation, remediation, restoration and reconstruction.
 We are also intimately familiar with the insurance industry and will work closely with all insurance carriers to ensure that a reasonable and fair settlement is reached and that the process is as smooth and efficient as possible.

 Grand Bay is a census-designated place (CDP) in Mobile County, Alabama, United States.
 It is included in the Mobile metropolitan statistical area.
 The population was 3,672 at the 2010 census.

 As of the census of 2010, there were 3,672 people, 1,339 households, and 1,021 families residing in the CDP.
 The population density was 420 people per square mile (160/km²).
 There were 1,498 housing units at an average density of 172.2 per square mile (66.9/km²).
 The racial makeup of the CDP was 86.9% White, 9.4% Black or African American, 0.6% Native American, 0.7% Asian, 0.0% Pacific Islander, 0.7% from other races, and 1.7% from two or more races.
 Hispanic or Latino of any race were 2.3% of the population.